evolvingstuff/vdw2/content/posts/atrial-fibrillation-now-1-in-45-in-the-uk.md

 #### A portion of increase due to COVID turning off the vitamin D Receptor (less D to heart cells)

-This could also be a reason for &lt;a href=&quot;/posts/excess-deaths-5-possible-reasons-many-studiesexcess-deaths-around-the-world&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Excess deaths - 5 possible reasons - many studies|excess deaths around the world&quot;&gt;Excess deaths - 5 possible reasons - many studies|excess deaths around the world&lt;/a&gt;
+This could also be a reason for &lt;a href=&quot;/posts/excess-deaths-5-possible-reasons-many-studies&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Excess deaths - 5 possible reasons - many studies&quot;&gt;excess deaths around the world&lt;/a&gt;

 COVID protects itself from vitamin D by de-activating the Vitamin D Receptor